angulardart/site-angulardart/src/angular/guide/forms.md

   //-  'new-hero',
   //-  'app/hero-form.component.ts (New Hero method)')(format=".")

-  Run the application again, click the *New Hero* button, and the form clears.
+  Run the app again, click the *New Hero* button, and the form clears.
   The *required* bars to the left of the input box are red, indicating invalid `name` and `power` properties.
   That's understandable as these are required fields.
   The error messages are hidden because the form is pristine; we haven't changed anything yet.